practicalli/clojure/docs/clojure-cli/repl-reloaded.md

 Criterium automatically adjusts the benchmark run time according to the execution time of the measured expression.
 If the expression is fast, Criterium will run it plenty of times, but if a single iteration is quite slow, it will be executed fewer times

 !!!
-HINT "bench may be more accurate but far slower to test with"
+HINT "Use quick-bench rather than bench"
-    The bench macro is claimed to be more accurate than quick-bench, but in practice, it runs for much longer and doesn't yield significantly different results most of the time
+    The bench macro is claimed to be more accurate than quick-bench, but in practice, it runs for much longer and doesn't yield significantly different results in most cases

 [Criterium API Documentation](http://hugoduncan.org/criterium/){target=_blank .md-button}
 [Benchmark with Criterium article](http://clojure-goes-fast.com/blog/benchmarking-tool-criterium/){target=_blank .md-button}

-## Log and trace events
+## Log and publish events

 mulog is a micro-logging library that logs events and data extremely fast and provides a range of publishers for log analysis.